Nandite/R2000/Readme.md

                               .withWatchdogTimeout(5000)}; // Request a Tcp channel with watchdog enabled auto future{Device::DataLinkBuilder(handleParameters).build(device, 1s)}; // Build the channel asynchronously with 1s timeout
-// Do some stuff if you want while the channel is being built future.wait(); // Wait for the channel to be built if nothing else has to be done auto [asyncRequestResult, dataLink]{future.get()}; // Get the result and the DataLink if (asyncRequestResult != Device::RequestResult::SUCCESS) {
+// Do some stuff if you want while the channel is being built auto [asyncRequestResult, dataLink]{future.get()}; // Get the result and the DataLink if (asyncRequestResult != Device::RequestResult::SUCCESS) {
     // There was an error building the channel, check requestResult value